reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 # Now

 Let's have a look at another merqury folder where I have ran a merqury evaluation for your species but after I ran purge_dups on it.
 This means you are going to have plot files for the purged primary assembly, and for the haplotigs assembly.
-The results file of this run should be in /home/unbuntu/Data/<your_species>/merqury_purged
+The results file of this run should be in /home/unbuntu/Shared/Data/<your_species>/merqury_purged

 Take your time and have a look at it all.
 Then dicuss with your team and answer in your presentation:

-4-) Open the files \*spectra-asm.st.png for the purged, the haplotigs and the total hicanu you have produced.
+4-) Open the files \*spectra-asm.fl.png (or spectra-asm.st or spectra-asm.ln - they are the same result in diferent types of plots) for the purged, the haplotigs and the total hicanu you have produced.
 What is the biggest difference between those three plots?

-5-) Point on \*spectra-asm.st.png for the purged and hapltoigs where the kmer errors are.
+5-) Point on \*spectra-asm.fl.png for the purged and hapltoigs where the kmer errors are.

-6-) Point on \*spectra-asm.st.png for the purged and hapltoigs where the heterozygous peak is, and where the homozygous peak is?
+6-) Point on \*spectra-asm.fl.png for the purged and hapltoigs where the heterozygous peak is, and where the homozygous peak is?

-7-) If you look at \*spectra-asm.st.png you have generated for the total Hicanu output, in the heterozygous peak you don't see any kmers only present on the reads.
-On the other hand, if you look at \*\spectra-asm.st.png for the primary and the haplotigs you see kmers present only on the reads and absent from the heterozygous peak.
+7-) If you look at \*spectra-asm.fl.png you have generated for the total Hicanu output, in the heterozygous peak you don't see any kmers only present on the reads.
+On the other hand, if you look at \*\spectra-asm.st.png for the purged restuls, the primary or the haplotigs, you see kmers present only on the reads and absent from the heterozygous peak.
 Why is that?

 8-) Look at the completeness file for the purged ran I have produced: why is the completeness there different from the one you have generated for total hicanu?

 9-) Look at the .qv file for the purged ran I have produced: why do you think the qvs are different from the one you have generated for the total hicanu?

 Finally, we have discussed that another way of evaluating assemblies is at looking at BUSCO runs for the assemblies.
 I have generated BUSCO rans for the total Hicanu output, the primary purged assembly and the haplotigs purged assembly.
-You will find the BUSCO result folders in /home/unbuntu/Data/<your_species>/BUSCO_runs .
+You will find the BUSCO result folders in /home/unbuntu/Shared/Data/<your_species>/BUSCO .
 You don't need to copy the whole busco folders, but I want you to go inside each BUSCO run and analyse the short_output*.txt file for each and answer:

 10-) Against which set of protein ortologs have I ran the BUSCO analysis?
 How many single copy ortholog genes were searched?